Speech and Language Pathology

 Speech-language therapists/pathologists are professionals educated in the study of human communication, how it develops, and the many differences and difficulties that children and adults experience.

-Speech-language therapists also work with infants born prematurely and provide services for adults who have lost the ability to communicate or swallow effectively due to stroke, degenerative disease, brain injury, or cancer.
+They work in preschools and schools with children and students who have difficulty communicating and learning.
+This includes supporting children who stutter, have autism, or have a voice disorder.
+Or they may also work with infants born prematurely, and provide services for adults who have lost the ability to communicate or swallow effectively due to stroke, degenerative disease, brain injury, or cancer.

-- The UC Speech and Hearing Clinic offers a comprehensive range of professional services for people with communication difficulties or swallowing problems.
-Students have opportunity to be present at appointments and work under the supervision of qualified clinicians.
+• The UC Speech and Hearing Clinic offers a comprehensive range of professional services for people with communication difficulties or swallowing problems.
+You will have the opportunity to be present at appointments and work under the supervision of qualified clinicians.

 The speech-language therapy/pathology profession offers a range of career opportunities.
 Graduates are highly employable as clinicians both in Aotearoa New Zealand and overseas.